OUR MUSIC DIRECTOR

 Maestro James Blachly

-Dedicated to music education, he is the co-founder of Make Music NOLA, an El Sistema-Inspired program in New Orleans, and was the only American invited to participate in the 1st Annual Young Conductor’s Showcase as a part of El Sistema’s 40th Anniversary celebration.
-He regularly conducts workshops for the New York Philharmonic, and served as Ensemble Director for the Baltimore Symphony’s OrchKids program.
+Dedicated to music education, Mr. Blachly is the co-founder of Make Music NOLA, a thriving El Sistema-Inspired program in New Orleans.
+He regularly conducts workshops and clinics for the New York Philharmonic, and served as Ensemble Director for the Baltimore Symphony’s OrchKids program.
+He studied with Donald Schleicher and trained with Larry Rachleff, and served as the Zander Fellow for the Boston Philharmonic.

-In his previous career as a composer, he studied at Mannes with Robert Cuckson, and privately with Charles Wuorinen and John Corigliano.
+Also active as a composer, he studied at Mannes with Robert Cuckson, as well as privately with Charles Wuorinen and John Corigliano.
 His compositions have been celebrated as “vigorous and assured” by Chamber Music America, and a “splendidly crafted…tour de force” by the Miami Herald Tribune, and have been performed at The Stone, Zankel Hall, in Europe and across the US, in an audience for the Pope, and broadcast live on the CBC.

 James was born in New York City to a family of musicians and teachers.
 He was concertmaster of his youth orchestra and performed as a child actor off Broadway and at City Opera, notably with Julie Taymor and Richard Foreman.
 After graduating from Oberlin, he returned to New York, working as a freelance musician and touring internationally as a bassist and singer before training in conducting.
 He lives in Washington, D.C. with his wife Rebecca and their two cats, Roger and Cleo.
 In his off-stage time, he enjoys exercise, literature, good food, and conversation.